debo-dante/interview_bot/README.md

 ## Features

+- **Topic Selection**: Choose from 4 categorized topics or practice with all questions
 - **Text-to-Speech**: Questions are read aloud using Google Text-to-Speech (gTTS)
 - **Speech Recognition**: Captures and transcribes user responses via microphone
 - **Response Evaluation**: Uses TF-IDF vectorization and cosine similarity to score answers
 - **Visual Analytics**: Displays performance metrics with charts
-- **Randomized Questions**: Selects 5 random questions from your dataset for each session
+- **Smart Question Selection**: Selects up to 5 questions from your chosen topic
+- **Interactive Menu**: User-friendly interface for topic selection and session management

 ## Requirements